IgorSoupDev/TTF2Atlas/COMPILE.md

 - Python 3.x installed
 - PIL (Python Imaging Library) package installed

-  If you already have Python and PIL in your machine you can skip to [Compiling](#compiling).
+If you already have Python and PIL installed in your machine you can skip to [Compiling](#compiling).

 ## How install Python
 ### Windows: